Yadoms/yadoms/sources/plugins/SmsDialer/GammuBuildInstructions/Readme.txt

    cmake .. -DBUILD_SHARED_LIBS=ON
 4 - build Gammu :
    make
-5 - After Gammu is built, don't forget to set it's path in smsDialer (in your CMakeListsUserConfig.txt file, and set USE_PKGCONFIG to OFF)).
+5 - After Gammu is built, don't forget to set it's path in CMakeListsUserConfig.txt file and set USE_PKGCONFIG to OFF.

 ------------------------------------------------
 - RaspberryPi (cross-compilation on Ubuntu)